 - Type ipconfig /all (there is a space after ipconfig) and press Enter.

 - Take note of the Host Name (computer name) and the IP Address (it will either be IP Address or IP Address v4).
 See image below for Host Name and IP Address locations:

 - Repeat steps 1-4 on any additional computer connected to the server.

 Step 2: Edit the Windows hosts file

 Important: HOSTS files deal with STATIC IP addresses.
 If the network is using DYNAMIC addressing, this could cause problems if the server is re-booted & obtains a different IP address then configured in the HOSTS file.
 The Windows server should be configured to maintain the same address for the network at all times.

-- On the Server, click the Start menu and My Computer (or Computer if Windows Server 2008/Windows 7/Windows Vista).
+- On the Server, click the Start menu and Computer.

 - Then go to either:

 - C:\Windows\System32\Drivers\Etc OR

 - Choose Notepad if you are asked to select a program to open with.